splunk-terraform/terraform-provider-signalfx/website/docs/r/aws_integration.html.markdown

 * `use_metric_streams_sync` - (Optional) Enable the use of Amazon Cloudwatch Metric Streams for ingesting metrics.
 Note that this requires the inclusion of `"cloudwatch:ListMetricStreams"`,`"cloudwatch:GetMetricStream"`, `"cloudwatch:PutMetricStream"`, `"cloudwatch:DeleteMetricStream"`, `"cloudwatch:StartMetricStreams"`, `"cloudwatch:StopMetricStreams"` and `"iam:PassRole"` permissions.
 * `enable_logs_sync` - (Optional) Enable the AWS logs synchronization.
 Note that this requires the inclusion of `"logs:DescribeLogGroups"`,  `"logs:DeleteSubscriptionFilter"`, `"logs:DescribeSubscriptionFilters"`, `"logs:PutSubscriptionFilter"`, and `"s3:GetBucketLogging"`,  `"s3:GetBucketNotification"`, `"s3:PutBucketNotification"` permissions.
 Additional permissions may be required to capture logs from specific AWS services.
 * `enable_check_large_volume` - (Optional) Controls how SignalFx checks for large amounts of data for this AWS integration.
 If `true`, SignalFx monitors the amount of data coming in from the integration.
+* `metric_stats_to_sync` - (Optional) Each element in the array is an object that contains an AWS namespace name, AWS metric name and a list of statistics that SignalFx collects for this metric.
+If you specify this property, SignalFx retrieves only specified AWS statistics.
+If you don't specify this property, SignalFx retrieves the AWS standard set of statistics.
+  * `namespace` - (Required) An AWS namespace having AWS metric that you want to pick statistics for
+  * `metric` - (Required) AWS metric that you want to pick statistics for
+  * `stats` - (Required) AWS statistics you want to collect